percona/pmm/docs/setting-up/client/postgresql.md

 We recommend choosing only one of these. **If you use both, you will get duplicate metrics.**

-!!! important alert alert-warning "Important"
+!!! caution alert alert-warning "Caution"
     While we recommend use of the newer `pg_stat_monitor` extension, be aware it is currently in beta phase and unsupported.

 Here are the benefits and drawbacks of each.